Mini chocolate cupcakes with a hint of coffee flavor, topped with a creamy chocolate frosting!

 They're easy to make, moist and super tasty!

 You can also make these into full size cupcakes, just be sure to increase the cooking time and macros accordingly.

-Ingredients for Keto Chocolate Mocha Mini Cupcakes
+What's in Keto Chocolate Mocha Mini Cupcakes

 - Super fine almond flour